ziheng119/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

+* **Instructor**: Teaching staff who manage course delivery and teams.
+Can assign students to teams, view rosters, and monitor projects

+* **Student**: A learner enrolled in a course, whose details (name, email, phone, GitHub) are managed in SWEatless

+* **Team**: A group of students working together on a project.
+Identified by a Team ID (e.g., F12-3)

+* **Team ID**: A structured identifier used to represent a team, where:
+1. Format: <ClassNumber>-<GroupNumber>
+2. ClassNumber: Two digit number representing the tutorial class
+3. GroupNumber: one digit number representing the group (from 1 to 4)
+4. Example: 12-1 (Class 12, Group 1)

+* **GitHub Username**: The student’s GitHub handle (1–39 characters, alphanumeric and hyphen only).
+Used for linking project repositories

+* **GitHub Repository (Repo)**: A storage space for a team’s project files hosted on GitHub.
+SWEatless may store these links for instructors to monitor progress

+* **Roster**: A list of students enrolled in a course.
+Maintained by the Administrator, accessible by Instructors.

+* **CLI (Command-Line Interface)**: The text-based interface used by teaching staff to interact with SWEatless.
+Users enter typed commands instead of using a graphical interface

+* **Command Format**: The strict syntax required for each CLI command (e.g., add_student NAME /email EMAIL /phone PHONE /github USERNAME)

+* **Duplicate Handling**: The rules SWEatless uses to prevent duplicate entries (e.g., duplicate students identified by email/phone)

+* **Validation Rule**: A defined rule that ensures inputs (e.g., email, phone, GitHub username) are valid before being stored in the system

+* **Error Message**: A system response shown when invalid input or actions occur (e.g., “Invalid email format.”)

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**